Setting Up Apache WebDAV on Ubuntu 24.04

 Create user account

 WebDAV uses multiple authentication methods.
-However, we’ll be using Apache basic authentication with username and password.
+However, we’ll be using Apache basic authentication with a username and password.

-For more about Apache’s basic authentication, read the post below.
+For more on Apache’s basic authentication, read the post below.

 Set up Apache basic authentication